Lukehilmes2/Not-a-creative-company-inc./README.txt

-for runnig the jar file, use java -jar "filename"
+for running the jar file, use java -jar "filename"